Undergraduate minor: African American studies

 AFAM:3550 African Literature3 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Transnational Literature and Postcolonial Studies.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:3550.

 AFAM:3555 Topics in African Cinema3 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Transnational Literature and Postcolonial Studies.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:3555.

 AFAM:3710 African American Women Writers3 s.h.

 Introduction to major African American women authors of the 19th, 20th, and 21st centuries; major debates of black feminist literary scholarship; analyze African American literary representations by reading novels, poetry, short stories, plays, relevant historical and critical texts.
-GE: Values, Society, and Diversity.
 Same as GWSS:3710.

 AFAM:3840 Free-Style Writing: Poetry, Plays, and Performances3 s.h.